DinoMarlir/laboratory/readme.md

 1. Clone this repository using `git clone https://github.com/mooziii/laboratory.git laboratory-installation`
 2. cd into the folder using `cd laboratory-installation`
 3. Checkout the development branch using `git checkout dev/chemicae`
-4. Give permissions to the gradle file using `chmod +x gradlew`
-5. Build a distribution using `./gradlew distZip`
-6. Copy the zip file into the packages folder `cp laboratory-cli/build/distributions/laboratory-cli-jvm.zip packages/laboratory-cli-jvm.zip`
-7. cd into the packages directory using `cd packages`
+4. cd into the packages directory using `cd packages`
-8. Give permissions to the installation script using `chmod +x install.sh`
+5. Give permissions to the compile script file using `chmod +x compile.sh`
-9. Run the installation script with root privileges: `sudo ./install.sh`
+6. Run the compile-script using `./compile.sh` (you'll be prompted for the sudo password)
-10. Complete installation by running `laboratory`
+7. Complete the installation process by running `laboratory`

 **Windows:**
 Don't use this on Windows